mirisuzanne/mia.wtf/src/posts/indieweb/the-spam.md

 ---
-title: The Spam Has Arrived
+title: The spam has arrived
 sub: Now I remember why we stopped putting comment forms on everything.
 date: 2022-06-09
 tags: